tjfinney/ANTTV.code/README.md

 ## Functions

 `read_data_frame()`
-Make a data frame from a comma-separated vector (CSV) file.
+Read a data matrix from a comma-separated vector (CSV) file.
+(A data frame is the R data structure used to store a data matrix.)

 `read_dist_matrix()`
 Read a distance matrix from a comma-separated vector (CSV) file.